nxthdr/saimiris/README.md

 > [!WARNING]
 > Currently in early-stage development.

+Saimiris is a internet-scale internet measurement pipeline.

 ## Architecture

-The probing system is composed of two main components: the **client** and the **agent**.
+Saimiris is composed of two main components: the **client** and the **agent**.
 Those components send and receive messages from Kafka topics, respectively.
 The measurements results can be handled in any way, such as storing them in a ClickHouse database.

 Check the [integration](./integration/) tests for a local quick setup of the system.